メインコンテンツにスキップ

 2. An illustration of the DNP Head Office and Ichigaya no mori (Ichigaya Forest) indicating where the Musashino forest has been recreated.

-In 2015, we selected and planted more than 20 species of tall trees and 70 species of native shrubs and groundcover, all indigenous to the region, following the land’s natural contours.
-By March 2024, the trees had grown an average of approximately 1.3 meters over eight years, with some reaching growth of up to 4 meters.
+In 2015, more than 20 species of tall trees, over 70 species of shrubs, and native groundcover plants—each indigenous to the region—were selected and planted to follow the natural contours of the land.
+As of March 2024, the trees had grown an average of approximately 1.3 meters over eight years, with some reaching growth of up to 4 meters in height.

 The Ichigaya no mori (Ichigaya Forest), a recreation of the Musashino forest

-Recreating the Musashino forest using native species unique to the region
+Recreating the musashino woodlands using native species indigenous to the region

 3. An illustration of the DNP Head Office and Ichigaya no mori (Ichigaya Forest) indicating the location of the walking path with good visibility.